Ry-F3/holdu-drf-api/README.md

 To provide a higher-level overview and categorisation, issues were grouped into six epics.
 These epics served to distinguish between different aspects or modules of the project, making it easier to manage and prioritise work.
 Priority labels were applied to issues to indicate their importance and urgency, aiding in the allocation of resources and prioritisation of tasks.

 Throughout the development process, the project progressed through three sprints.
-To document the conclusion of each sprint and mark significant [milestones](https://github.com/Ry-F3/holdu-drf-api/milestones?state=closed).
-, milestones were used.
-These milestones helped in tracking the project's progress over time and provided a clear indication of the completion of specific phases or iterations.
+To document the conclusion of each sprint and mark significant [milestones](https://github.com/Ry-F3/holdu-drf-api/milestones?state=closed).These milestones helped in tracking the project's progress over time and provided a clear indication of the completion of specific phases or iterations.

 For visual representation and enhanced project management, three Kanban boards were utilised as sprints.
 The Kanban boards provided a visual overview of the project's progress, this allowed the tracking of tasks as they moved through various stages of completion.
 The Kanban boards for the project can be accessed via the following link: [Kanban Boards](https://github.com/Ry-F3/holdu-drf-api/projects?query=is%3Aopen).